Home

 The student Paulina Reimann studied children’s play and games in context of a fieldwork practice in 2002.

-In 2002 Juliane Neuhaus did research for her PhD on village courts and legal pluralism in Munun village.
-She is in the final process of writing up results for her thesis “Legal Pluralism and the challenges of state efficiency: Ethnography of the Local State in the Markham Valley, Papua New Guinea.”
+In 2002 Juliane Neuhaus did research for her PhD on village courts and legal pluralism in Munun village, she returned for a short period of fieldwork in 2009.
+She is in the final process of writing up results for her thesis "Legal Pluralism and the challenges of state efficiency: Ethnography of the Local State in the Markham Valley, Papua New Guinea."